John L Mounsey MM

-After passing through the arduous period of learning to row, he achieved success in 1913 by winning the Maiden Eight at Henley and the following year by winning the Founders’ Challenge Cup for Junior Eights.
+After passing through the period of learning to row under his uncle's instruction, he achieved success in 1913 by winning the Maiden Eight at Henley and the following year by winning the Founders’ Challenge Cup for Junior Eights.

 1914 Junior Eight – Three members of this crew died in WWI

 Unfortunately the First World War broke out and there was very little rowing for the next few years.
 Jack and many others traded their rowing togs for the A.I.F. uniform.
 Jack proved himself a good soldier, rose to the rank of sergeant and was awarded the Military Medal.
 We have been impressed by his talks at our Anzac Day Services where he was a regular attendant.

 Above: John Mounsey as stroke of the 1919 Club Senior Eight

 When rowing resumed after the war Jack gained a seat in the Mercantile Senior Eight and represented Victoria in the King’s Cup in 1922 and 1923.
 He was also reserve in 1926.

 Elected Club Captain in 1922, he most capably administered Club affairs during the next four years.
 It was during this period that a disastrous fire destroyed the shed, together with many boats and much equipment.
 The Clubhouse which we have enjoyed for the last 45 years is attribute to the determination and planning of this great Mercantillian.